Searching for Invariant Solutions to Wall-Bounded Flows using Resolvent-Based Optimisation: Residual Gradient Derivation

 \subsection{Fundamental Frequency Derivative}

-The derivative of $\mathcal{R}$ with respect to the fundamental frequency $\omega$ is simpler to derive due to it not being functional and requiring methods from variational calculus.
+The derivative of $\mathcal{R}$ with respect to the fundamental frequency $\omega$ is simpler to derive since $\mathcal{R}$ is an ordinary function of $\omega$ rather than a functional such as with $\bm{u}$.
 First, define a new scaled time $t^\prime=\omega t$ which then leads to a the following relationship between the time derivatives $\pdv*{t}=\omega\pdv*{t^\prime}$.
-Using this scaled time in the definition of the local residual in \eqref{eq:residual}, and then substitute the resulting expression into the definition of the global residual
+Using this scaled time in the definition of the local residual in \eqref{eq:residual}, and then substituting the resulting expression into the definition of the global residual gives

 Fixing the particular velocity field $\bm{u}$ under consideration makes this a quadratic function, with a single global minimum at some $\omega^*$.
 This global minimum could be derived rather simply, however using it directly during the optimisation was found to lead to very erratic behaviour, especially when far away from a solution.
 Taking the derivative of \eqref{eq:global-residual-wrt-frequency} with respect to $\omega$ gives